elastic/csp-security-policies/README.md

 ## Local Evaluation

-Add the following file into the root folder

 ##### `input.json`

-should contain a beat/agent output, e.g. filesystem data
+should contain a beat/agent output and the `activated_rules` (not mandatory - without specifying rules all rules will apply), e.g. filesystem data

 ```json
 {